ircanywhere/ircanywhere.github.io/docs/source/server/rpc.rst

    :param object doc: A valid MongoDB document with an _id
    :returns: void

-.. js:function:: RPCHandler.handleEventsInsert(doc)
+.. js:function:: RPCHandler.handleEventsAll(doc)

-   Handles any inserts to the events collection
+   Handles any changes to the events collection

    :param object doc: A valid MongoDB document with an _id
    :returns: void

-.. js:function:: RPCHandler.handleCommandsInsert(doc)
+.. js:function:: RPCHandler.handleCommandsAll(doc)

-   Handles any inserts to the commands collection
+   Handles all operations on the commands collection

    :param object doc: A valid MongoDB document with an _id
    :returns: void